Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Applying remp to Human-Robot Collaboration

 \subsection{Simulation Results}

-Using the behavior model described in the previous sections, we simulated with 3 robots A, B and C with different configurations and capabilities: (i) Robot A is a 2-link arm where each link is of equal length, (ii) Robot B is a 2-link arm where the length of its first link (0.13) is larger than the length of the second (0.07), (iii) Robot C is a PR2 robot.
+Using the behavior model described in the previous sections, we simulated with 3 robots A, B and C with different configurations and reachability: (i) A is a 2-link arm where each link is of equal length, (ii) B is a 2-link arm where the length of its first link (0.13) is larger than the length of the second (0.07), (iii) C is a PR2 robot.
 The \textit{belief} and \textit{static} methods in the legend correspond to the definition in \Cref{sec:belief}.
-In addition, we implemented a \textit{random} baseline, where the robot continuously move its end-effector in its workspace randomly to demonstrate its reachability to the user.
+In addition, we implemented a \textit{traversal} baseline, where the robot moves its end-effector to traverse the workspace to demonstrate its reachability.
+From the starting position, the end effector moves to unreached waypoints in its reachable workspace one by one.
+The number of waypoints we sampled corresponds to the number of trajectories in \textit{belief} and \textit{static}.

-\Cref{fig:sim_coop_performance} shows the quantitative results of human-robot collaborative table clearing.
-In each table clearing task, we randomly sample 4 objects, exactly two of which are reachable by the robot.
-In each step, the human follows the policy described in the previous section and the reward is calculated with the number of objects picked up and the time penalty.
-Details of the game setup can be found in supplementary.
-As the results show, our method outperforms the baselines in terms of both reachability estimation and cooperation task rewards when using all three types of robots.
-There is a performance decrease when many trajectories are shown, which is attributed to the limited memory of our human model.
-The region covered by the previous trajectories became uncertain to the user after observing trajectories away from that region.

-\Cref{fig:sim_coop_performance} suggests that as the robot shows more demonstrations, the human has a better understanding of its capability and collaborates with it more effectively.
-However, without modeling human belief changes, the improvement is quite limited.
-In other words, it is hard for the human to get new information after the first few demonstrations.
-On the contrary, trajectories generated by our proposed REMP algorithm keep providing new information to the user.
-After 5 trajectories, the user's estimation can cover most of the robot's reachable workspace.
+\Cref{fig:sim_iou} and \Cref{fig:sim_reward} shows the quantitative results of capability calibration and human-robot collaboration.
+The result suggests that as the robot shows more demonstrations, the human has a better understanding of its capability and collaborates with it more effectively for all baselines.
+Looking at the sample efficiency, we notice that without modeling human belief changes, the improvement is quite slow and limited: a large number of demonstrations need to be observed before calibration is achieved.
+On the contrary, trajectories generated by our proposed \ac{remp} algorithm keep providing new information to the user.
+As a result, the user's estimation accuracy increases much faster for \textit{belief} compared to the baselines.
+There is fluctuation when many trajectories are shown, due to the limited memory of our human model.